Part 2 β Module 8: DeFi Security

 - Return values of external calls are checked

-- How to read an audit report β structure, severity levels, what to focus on
+- Read an audit report efficiently: structure, severity levels, what to focus on, and how to classify findings into your mental taxonomy of attack patterns

 π‘ Security Tooling & Audit Preparation